BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 7-file

 This is a bash that creates a file and which displays Best School inside the text file.
-The backlash which was written needed to be ommited inorder to display the exact.